fu5ha/grayolson.me/content/blog/posts/ultraviolet-0.6.md

 These are two features that have been at the top of 'the wishlist' for some time now, and I'm excited to finally land them!
 256-bit/AVX support is particularly exciting for me, as some workloads that I'm interested in (namely [rayn](https://github.com/termhn/rayn), my pathtracing renderer) should be able to get a fairly significant performance boost.
 In a test of purely the ray-sphere intersection test (which may be used in a renderer), you can see this starting to take shape (glam here is used to represent an optimized 'scalar' implementation, i.e. SIMD accelerated but horizontally rather than vertically as ultraviolet does):

 #### ray-sphere intersection x 80,000 rays
-* `glam` - 917.0 *us*
+* `glam (f32x1)` - 917.0 *us*
 * `ultraviolet_f32x4` - 170.3 *us*
 * __`ultraviolet_f32x8` - 100.9 *us*__

+*Note: this isn't an apples-to-apples comparison... the algorithm needed to use the wide ultraviolet types is different than the standard one which may be used by scalar types like glam's.
+So while there is a lot of potential performance on the table, it's not "free".*

-*Note: benchmarks performed on an i5 Mid-2014 Macbook Pro, and may vary significantly per processor/computer*
+*Note 2: benchmarks performed on an i5 Mid-2014 Macbook Pro, and may vary significantly per processor/computer*

 In addition, there's been various other improvements, bug fixes, and enhancements, including significant performance improvements for Rotor-transform-vector operations.
 Here's the relevant benchmark: